cameronjgray/utils/README.md

 # Utils

 Simply and useful utilities when working at the command line.
-Add this directory to you $PATH and use the commands below.
+Add this directory to your `$PATH` and use the commands below.

 ## Battery Status